How Can Therapy Help Me?

 - Treatment can be helpful even if the client initially goes involuntarily.
 (Eventually, the client’s voluntary participation in treatment will influence their recovery path.)

-- Medications can be an important part of treatment to address drug abuse or the mental health aspects underlying substance use.
+- Medications can be an important part of treatment to address drug misuse or the mental health aspects underlying substance use.

-- Counseling and behavioral therapies are highly utilized and the best available treatment options for drug abuse.
+- Counseling and behavioral therapies are highly utilized and the best available treatment options for drug misuse.

-This final notion is an important one.
+This final principle is an important one.
 Many agree that behavioral therapies are an essential element to treat substance use, but with so many options, it can be challenging to know what forms of treatment are available, how they differ, and which is best for the individual.
-It should also be mentioned that the National Institute on Drug Abuse (NIDA) does not believe that there is any one approach that is appropriate for every person.1 Here, we will take a look at the different types of therapy available to those seeking addiction treatment.
+The NIDA does not believe that there is any one approach that is appropriate for every person.1 Here, we will take a look at the different types of therapy available to those seeking addiction treatment.

 What is Behavioral Therapy?

 Behavioral therapy is focused on obtaining goals directly related to the present life of the client.
-This therapeutic style will work to examine behaviors that are unhealthy and undesirable while identifying the situations in place that support their continued presence.
+This therapeutic style works to examine behaviors that are unhealthy and undesirable while identifying the situations in place that support their continued presence.

-In the example of substance use, the behavior is likely to continue because of the role the substance plays in creating feelings of euphoria, calming the body, eliminating pain, and others.
+In the example of substance misuse, the behavior is likely to continue because of the role the substance plays in creating feelings of euphoria, calming the body, or eliminating pain.
 This creates reinforcement for the drug use to continue.
 Even when negative consequences occur because of the drug use, the person still values the benefit of the use more than the risk of the consequence.

 A behavioral therapist will use specific interventions to address the unwanted behaviors including: